MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/work-mps-xml.md

  The following attributes are used in the preceding example:

 - The **TypeName** attribute contains the namespace and class name of the form.
 - The **ID** attribute contains the unique identifier of this form instance.
 - The **Target** attribute contains the name of the class that this form is bound to.
 - The **Assembly** attribute points to the external resource that contains the form.
 - The **Accessibility** attribute defines whether this form can be customized.

 **Define a View**

 The **Views** section of a management pack contains definitions of user interface \(UI\) views.
-These views can be used to filter and display objects in a management pack.
+These views can be used to filter and display objects in a management pack:

 ```
 <View Target="System.ConfigItem.Projector"